 Employee diversity is one of the major sources of conflict in SMEs.
 SMEs are well-known for employing relatives of owners of businesses, chief executive officers, managing directors and managers’ relatives.
 Only a few, usually experts in various areas where they will have failed to get their relatives.
 The distribution and sources of power and authority of the various groups of employees poses a challenge in assigning duties and work performance.
-For instance, Mr Mukayi and Mrs Oline of Chimbapire village run successful cattle ranching business where they employed 4 relatives and 1 other employee who is not their relatives.
+For instance, MrMukayi and Mrs Oline of Chimbapire village run successful cattle ranching business where they employed 4 relatives and 1 other employee who is not their relatives.
 The one who is not their relative is the foreman but the relatives seem to have more power and authority over him by virtue of being relatives of the owners of the business.
 This created a huge dysfunctional conflict between the foreman and his subordinates.
 Diversity also causes conflict in that employees are drawn from different ethnic groups and have huge differences in ages and qualifications; which makes them have different perceptions, expectations, different management styles, tastes and interests which in turn causes conflicts.
 Although workers could be from the same clan, the fact that they possess different qualifications and have different ages groups make them have conflict.